Quantum Algorithm for Online Convex Optimization: Online convex optimization with quantum zeroth-order oracles

 First we analyze the query complexity of Algorithm \ref{QOCO}.
 In each round, it needs to call the oracle twice to construct $Q_F$, and twice to perform the uncompute step $Q_F^{-1}$, so totally $4$ times for computing the gradient.
 Thus, $O(1)$ times for each round.

-In order to prove the main results of this paper (i.e., Theorems \ref{TQ} and \ref{TAQ}), some technical lemmas (i.e., Lemmas \ref{QGB}, \ref{SGB}, and \ref{Smooth} ) are required, of which the proofs are presented in Appendix \ref{app_proofs}.
+In order to prove the main results of this paper (i.e., Theorems \ref{TQ} and \ref{TAQ}), some technical lemmas (i.e., Lemmas \ref{QGB}, \ref{SGB}, and \ref{Smooth} ) are required, of which the proofs are presented in \ref{app_proofs}.
 First, Lemma \ref{QGB} shows that the evaluating error of the gradient can be bounded.
-Note that we omit the subscript $t$ in the statement of the lemmas as they hold for each round.
+The proof sketch is: using the analysis framework of the phase estimation to get the error bound of each dimension of the ideal state; then using the trace distance to bound the difference in the probabilities between the ideal state and the current state of the algorithm with the help of smoothness; at last, using the union bound to get the one norm bound of the evaluating error.